puff2002/COMPSCI5012_IT_CW/research.md

 - Weather API integration is treated as optional at feature level but present in architecture and OUTFIT schema (`Weather_Info`).
 - Data model evolution moved from normalized category/log entities to simpler string-driven design; this will trade flexibility for speed unless corrected.
 - Security-sensitive flows are explicitly in IA/wireframes (change password/delete account), which increases implementation scope beyond basic CRUD.
-- Linked backend API spec is missing due broken symlink, creating a blind spot for endpoint naming and payload formats.
+- Backend API spec is now local, but contract drift risk remains unless API docs and backend routes/models are updated together.

 ## 13) Recommended Immediate Follow-up (from this analysis)

-1. Restore or replace `spec/backend_api.md` with an in-repo API contract.
+1. Keep `spec/backend_api.md` synchronized with backend route/model changes at each milestone.
 2. Freeze one canonical ER version (currently `v4`) and explicitly define outfit-item role modeling.
 3. Convert v3 wireframes + sitemap into route list and component checklist.
 4. Bootstrap Django project structure and map each Must story to model/view/template/API endpoint.